 bears.
 Minimize odors by keeping garbage in tightly closed

 plastic trash bags.
-Freeze food scraps, especially meat, fish
+Freeze food scraps, especially meat,

-trash and recycling containers.
+bear-proof trash and recycling containers.
 Plastic and

 metal trash cans with fitted lids and dumpster's with

 Bear-proof trash and recycling containers feature sturdy

-construction and self-closing mailbox-top-style
+construction and self-closing mailbox-top-style lids and

-in the house or a secured area such as a roofed enclosure
+the house or a secured area such as a roofed enclosure

 made of bear-proof fencing until close to pick-up time

 discard cooking grease in your yard.
 Collect it in a glass,

 plastic or metal container with a lid and allow to cool.
-When

-the bag tightly and place it in the trash.
+bag, seal the bag tightly and place it in the trash.

 and trash containers secured at night.
-Chain and lock both
+Chain and lock

 sized dumpster's Don't let dumpster garbage overflow.

 Chain the lid down.
 Bears can easily open most dumpster's

 dumpster's to prevent bears from tipping them over.